OokanNumber1/2020ResumeKit/resumekit/README.md

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is an implementation of this design => https://www.figma.com/file/v9kdybr6Y1XhCCJ7pxJTC8/2020-Responsive-Resume-Kit-(Community)?node-id=25%3A840

 A few resources to get you started if this is your first Flutter project: